-STEP TWO (Picture 2 above) - In a medium bowl, whisk together the flour, cocoa powder, baking powder and salt.
+Step 3: In a medium bowl, whisk together the flour, cocoa powder, baking powder and salt.
 Slowly stir it into the wet ingredients until very few flour streaks remain.

-STEP THREE (Picture 3 above) - Add chopped Andes mints into the batter and fold them in gently.
+Step 4: Add chopped Andes mints into the batter and fold them in gently.

 They're delicious on their own but I also recommend adding a scoop of ice cream on top!